-In the course of the COVID-19 pandemic since March 2020, it has become clear how widespread conspiracy myths are in Germany.
-In order to counteract their influence in the social debate, it is important to find out which groups of people are particularly affected by them and to what extent the adherents of such conspiracies differ from the rest of the population.
-This study deals with the effects of socio-demographics, media behavior, and aspects of research on human values on COVID-19 conspiracy myths.
-The aim is to investigate whether the supporters of “Corona conspiracies” have different fundamental values such as freedom, security, or equality than people who do not deny the pandemic.
-The results of this report show that about 15 percent of the population in Germany believe in a “Corona conspiracy”.
-This phenomenon can be found in all population groups.
+Over the course of the COVID-19 pandemic, it has become clear how widespread conspiracy theories about the pandemic are in Germany.
+To counteract their influence in the social debate, it is important to find out which groups of people are particularly prone to believe in these myths and how their believers differ from the rest of the population.
+This study investigates the effects of socio-demographics, media behaviour, and value orientations on COVID-19 conspiracies.
+It explores whether the supporters of COVID conspiracies have different fundamental values with regard to freedom, security, or equality from people who do not support such beliefs.
+The results of this study show that about 15 percent of the population in Germany believe in a “COVID conspiracy” and this phenomenon can be found across various groups of the population.
 It turns out that people whose values are very community-oriented are less likely to believe in Corona conspiracy myths than others.
-This group of people either prioritizes the common good over their own actions or emphasizes the protection and equality of all people.
+This group of people either prioritises the common good over their own actions or emphasises the protection and equality of all people.
 Fundamental values thus have a strong effect on belief in such myths.